Phil Dent: Tennis career

 As well as his victory in the 1975 Australian Open doubles, Dent reached six more men's doubles finals in Grand Slam Tournaments, finishing runner-up at the Australian Open in 1970, 1973, and 1977, the French Open in 1975 and 1979 and Wimbledon in 1977.
 Dent was a member of the Australian tennis teams that won the Davis Cup in 1977 and the World Team Cup in 1979.

 Before turning professional, Dent won the boys' singles titles at both the Australian Open tournament and at the French Open in 1968.

 During his professional career, Dent won three top-level singles titles (in Sydney and in Brisbane, Australia, both in 1979, and the former also in 1971) and 25 doubles titles (also winning the 1968 Australian Hard Courts singles event in Launceston).
 His career-high singles ranking was world No. 12 (in 1977).
 Dent retired from professional tennis in 1983.

+Dent defeated Björn Borg in the third round of the 1974 Australian Open, the only Australian Open in which he competed.

-Since retiring as a player, Dent has settled in Newport Beach, California.
+After retiring as a player, Dent settled in Newport Beach, California.
 Dent was married to Betty Ann Grubb Stuart and their son, Taylor Dent was also a professional tennis player and citizen of the United States.

-Dent defeated Björn Borg in the third round of the 1974 Australian Open, the only Australian Open in which he competed.
+Phil now lives in Texas, where he, his son, and his daughter-in-law Jennifer own a tennis academy.